paysera/lib-api-bundle/README.md

 In this case you'd also need to implement normalizer for `Address` class.

-It's easiest to configure REST endpoints using annotations.
-This requires your routing to be provided in controller annotations, too.
+It's easiest to configure REST endpoints using annotations/attributes.
+This requires your routing to be provided in controller annotations/attributes, too.

-Controller example:
+Controller example using annotations:
 ```php
 <?php
 declare(strict_types=1);